-Date (This form is only a applicable for the 20_to 20_school year.)
-Student's Legal First Name Student's Legal Middle Initial Student's Legal Last Name Student's Date of Birth Student's District/School Grade Please initial to indicat e you have received and reviewed information about statewide testing.
-I received infe ormation on statewic de assessments and choose to opt my student out.
-MDE provides a Parent/Guardian G ıide to Statewide Test ting on the MDE website (Students and Families > Statewide Testing).
-Reason for refusal: Please indicate the st (s) you are opting the student out of this school year:MCA/MTAS Science MCA/MTAS S Mathematics ACCESS or Alternate ACCESS I understand that by he/she waives the op by not having to take school and I may lo academically.
-In addicequitably distribute reparent/Guardian Name signing this form, no portunity to receive remedial, noncreditions valuable information, opting out mesources and suppose (print) e form to opt out of local assessments. my student will receive a score of "not proficient" and e a college-ready score that could save time and money t courses at a Minnesota State college or university.
-My mation about how well my student is progressing hay impact the school, district, and state's efforts to ort student learning.
-To be completed by sch ool or district staff or nly.
-Student ID or MARSS Number
+Date (This form is only applicable for the 20to 20school year.)
+Student's Legal First Name Student's Legal Middle Initial Student's Legal Last Name Student's Date of Birth Student's District/School Grade Please initial to indicate you have received and reviewed information about statewide testing.
+I received information on s statewide assessments and chose to opt my student out.
+MDE provides a Parent/Guardian Guide to Statewide Testing on the MDE website (Students and Families > Statewide Testing).
+Reason for refusal:

+Please indicate the statewide assessment(s) you are opting the student out of this school year: MCA/MTAS Reading MCA/MTAS Science for ELLs Contact your school or district for the form to opt out of local assessments.

+MCA/MTAS Mathematics ACCESS or Alternate ACCESS

+I understand that by signing this form, my student will receive a score of "not proficient" and he/she waives the opportunity to receive a college-ready score that could save time and money by not having to take remedial, noncredit courses at a Minnesota State college or university.
+My school and I may lose valuable information about how well my student is progressing academically.
+In addition, opting out may impact the school, district, and state's efforts to equitably distribute resources and support student learning.

+Parent/Guardian Name (print)

+Parent/Guardian Signature

+To be completed by school or district staff Student ID or MARSS Number only.